Arcadia-Y/LTL-Model-Checker/document.md

 *   `accept`: The acceptance set of the NBA $\mathcal{A}$ (used to identify accepting states in the product).
 *   `outer_visited`: Marks states visited by the first (outer) DFS.
 *   `inner_visited`: Marks states visited by the second (inner) DFS.
+*   `state_cnt`: The number of states in the original NBA
+*   `trace`: The trace of the states in the original TS for the counterexample

 ````rust
 // filepath: src/ndfs.rs